-U.S. national security relies upon timely response to changes in the global environment.
-An increasing number of nations possess the ability to inflict significant harm on the U.S., requiring focused expertise in national security to address these threats.
+United States national security relies upon timely response to changes in the global environment.
+An increasing number of nations possess the ability to inflict significant harm on the U.S., requiring focused expertise in areas of national security to address these threats.

-The resilience and responsiveness of the U.S. national security enterprise require connection with the powerful thought leadership found in U.S. universities, government, non-governmental organizations and national laboratories.
+To achieve resilience and responsiveness within the U.S. national security enterprise requires connection with the powerful thought leadership found in U.S. universities, government, non-governmental organizations, and national laboratories.
 The Joint Center for Resilient National Security is that connection point of engagement for key contributors in areas of responsibility and strategic interest to the Los Alamos National Laboratory.

 The mission of the Joint Center for Resilient National Security (JCRNS) is to develop and enhance national security capabilities between U.S. Department of Energy laboratories and U.S. universities supporting Los Alamos National Laboratory.
 The JCRNS will accomplish its mission through a series of programs that will develop over time.

 The purpose of JCRNS is the create a cadre of academic researchers who:

 - Are experts in weapons physics, and have knowledge of weapons complex, and weapons complex issues.

 - Collaborate with LANL staff on basic research projects having a potential for high impact on stockpile stewardship.